xWhaler/awesomeVueBlog/README.md

-Keith Thomson – Portfolio Blog
+Portfolio Blog
-This is the official portfolio and blog site of Keith Thomson, a full-stack developer and systems analyst.
  Built with Go (Gin Gonic), Vue, and TailwindCSS, the site showcases blog posts, projects, and professional experience.
-Content is served from a MariaDB backend and dynamically rendered with Markdown and HTML templates.

 🔧 Features
 📰 Blog rendering with Markdown support